Ferries from

 Indonesia to Lombok

-Ferries from Indonesia to Lombok sail approximately 19 times per week and are provided by Bali Eka Jaya.
+Ferries from Indonesia to Lombok sail approximately 19 times per week with Bali Eka Jaya.

-Indonesia to Lombok ferry time ranges between 1 hour 45 minutes and 2 hours 45 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Indonesia to Lombok takes between 1 hour 45 minutes and 2 hours 45 minutes, depending on the route, operator and ship.

-The fastest ferry from Indonesia to Lombok is in 1 hour 45 minutes on the Nusa Penida to Senggigi ferry with Bali Eka Jaya.
+The fastest ferry from Indonesia to Lombok takes 1 hour 45 minutes on the Nusa Penida to Senggigi ferry with Bali Eka Jaya.

-No, currently you can not take a car on the ferry from Indonesia to Lombok.
+No, you currently cannot take your car on the ferry from Indonesia to Lombok.

-The distance between Indonesia and Lombok is 39 miles (62km) and 34 nautical miles.
+The distance between Indonesia and Lombok is approximately 39 miles, 62km or 34 nautical miles.

-The Padang Bai to Senggigi ferry ferry sails approximately 19 times weekly with a crossing time of 2 hours 30 minutes.
+The Padang Bai to Senggigi ferry sails approximately 37 times per week, with a crossing time of 2 hours 30 minutes.

-Padang Bai to Bangsal ferry ferries sail about 55 times weekly with a sailing time of 2 hours 30 minutes.
+Padang Bai to Bangsal ferry ferries sail approximately 46 times per week, with a sailing time of 2 hours 30 minutes.

-Book and compare Indonesia Lombok ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Indonesia to Lombok ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.